sigoden/window-switcher/README.md

 # Window Switcher

-MacOS-like window switcher for Windows OS.
+A fast window switcher and alt-tab replacment for Windows.

 1. Switch between windows of the same app with ``` alt+` ```